-The Bilby Management Plan will be reviewed at least annually by Sheffield for the first five years of project life.
-After this period, the project is anticipated to reach a steady state where construction has been completed and operational activities will have become standardised.
-The risk of unexpected impacts on Bilby after this period will be lower.
-Review of this Plan will occur on a two yearly basis thereafter.
+- Annually for the first five years of Project life.
+After this period, the Project is anticipated to reach a steady state where construction has been completed and operational activities will have become standardised.
+The risk of unexpected impacts on the Greater Bilby and Dampier Peninsula Goanna after this period will be lower. - Two yearly thereafter.